-YouTube TV costs $65 per month.
-That's on par with its main competitor, Hulu with Live TV, which recently upped its price to the same amount but still offers fewer channels than YouTube TV (though Hulu has its own exclusive original shows).
+YouTube TV normally costs $65 per month.
+That's on par with its main competitor, Hulu with Live TV, which offers fewer channels than YouTube TV (though Hulu has its own exclusive original shows).

 There's a $19.99 per month upgrade, though, which adds on Dolby Digital support, 4K, offline downloads, and unlimited simultaneous streams.

 But even YouTube TV and Hulu Live TV's price hikes are far from where cable prices currently sit.
 They are usually timed to content additions.
 When YouTube TV got Turner channels in 2018, it went up by $5, and the 2019 addition of local channels and Discovery channels saw a price jump of $10.